sotnir/tni2022/_episodes/13-day-2-viz.md

 Although a URL can be thought of as a form of PID, PIDs are actually distinct from locators like URLs in that they retrieve an object independent of where the object is located on the web.
 We are all familiar with broken links on the web.
 A broken link happens when a web browser sends out a request to a server for a document with a specified URL.
 If that URL no longer exists, because, for example, the system administrator migrated systems and created a new URL or if someone decided to no longer pay the fee to keep up a particularly domain name on the internet, we get a `404: Document not found error`.
 In scholarship, the [404 error](http://www.cs.umd.edu/~golbeck/LBSC690/SemanticWeb.html) is particularly pernicious as it breaks the chain of evidence that is provided within a scientific paper.
 If we refer to a web page that no longer exists, we have no way to verify or benefit from the information in that web page.
 Broken links can be avoided by making sure that re-direct pages are available for old URLs, but how do you know that the new URL actually points to the same document?
 Also, what happens when multiple copies of the same article exist in different places?
 Each of those places would have its own URL, making it look to a computer as if the objects they reference are different.

 PIDs actually address both of these problems.
 The identifier is separated from the location so that it buffers against changes in location.
 If a web document is moved to a new location, the new location is registered with the resolving system so that it now points to the same object in a new place.
-If the same object is present in multiple locations, e.g., a scientific article can be found at the publisher's web site, in Pub Med Central and in platforms such as Mendeley, the DOI listed as part of the metadata is the same, so we know that it is the same article in different places.
+If the same object is present in multiple locations, e.g., a scientific article can be found at the publisher's web site, in PubMed Central and in platforms such as Mendeley, the DOI listed as part of the metadata is the same, so we know that it is the same article in different places.
 It is important to note that these identifier systems, as will be discussed below in the FAIR principles, are not magic.
 Rather they are a social contract between the publisher of research objects and users that they will maintain the integrity of the resolution services.

 ### Persistent Identifiers in Neuroimaging

-The application of persistent identifiers in neuroimaging has been discussed in the context of data citation: "Data Citation in Neuroimaging: Proposed Best Practices for Data Identification and Attribution" (Honor, Haselgrove, Frazier, Kennedy 2016; [doi: 10.3389/fninf.2016.00034](https://doi.org/10.3389/fninf.2016.00034)).
+The application of persistent identifiers in neuroimaging has been discussed in the context of data citation: "Data Citation in Neuroimaging: Proposed Best Practices for Data Identification and Attribution" ([Honor et al., 2016](https://doi.org/10.3389/fninf.2016.00034)).
 This paper presents a prototype system to integrate Digital Object Identifiers (DOI) and a standardized metadata schema into a XNAT-based repository, allowing for identification of data at both the project and image level.
 This identification scheme allows any newly defined combination of images, aggregated from any number of projects, to be tagged with a new group-level DOI that automatically inherits the individual attributes and provenance information of its constituent parts.
 This allows for the consistent identification of data used as part of an analysis - a key aspect in ensuring analyses are reproducible.

 > ## Selected External Lesson Material
 > 1. An overview of persistent identifiers from the Australian National Data Service: [Unpacking Persistent Identifiers for Research](https://www.slideshare.net/AustralianNationalDataService/unpacking-persistent-identifiers-for-research)